fly90514892-glitch/Mechanics-Informed-Machine-Learning-Prediction-of-Crack-Path-in-Heterogeneous-Materials/README.md

 1. Install **MEF90** (https://github.com/bourdin/mef90).
 2. Prepare the following input files inside the directory:
-   - `dp.yaml` → Input file that defines the FEM setup and parameters.
+   - `FE_code/dp.yaml` → Input file that defines the FEM setup and parameters.
-   - Input domain file (`*.gen`).
+   - Input domain file (`porous_medium/FEM/*.gen`).

 ## Running the Machine Learning Code

 The ML workflow uses TensorFlow/Keras to train and apply a Transformer model for predicting crack paths from FEM-generated datasets.

-1. Run `train.py` with the datasets provided in the `FEM-generated_training_datasets` directory to train the machine learning model.
+1. Run `ML_code/train/train.py` with the datasets provided in the `FEM-generated_training_datasets` directory to train the machine learning model.
-2. Use the trained model in the `Trained_Model` directory and the porous domain in `porous_medium/ML`, then run `prepare.qsub` to predict crack paths for the porous domain.
+2. Use the trained model in the `Trained_Model` directory and the porous domain in `porous_medium/ML`, then run `ML_code/predict/prepare.qsub` to predict crack paths for the porous domain.